Berlin Wall Fast Facts

 Timeline:

-February 1945 - In the waning days of World War II, the Allies' Yalta Conference divides Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern side.
-Berlin, located in Soviet territory, is also divided into zones.
+February 4-11, 1945 - In the face of Germany's defeat in World War II, the Allies' Yalta Conference agrees to divide Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern.
+Berlin, located in Soviet territory, is also divided into east and west zones.

-February 1945 - In the waning days of World War II, the Allies' Yalta Conference divides Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern side.
-Berlin, located in Soviet territory, is also divided into zones.
+February 4-11, 1945 - In the face of Germany's defeat in World War II, the Allies' Yalta Conference agrees to divide Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern.
+Berlin, located in Soviet territory, is also divided into east and west zones.

 1949 - The western and southern zones occupied by Britain, France and the United States become West Germany (The Federal Republic of Germany).
 The Soviet zone becomes the German Democratic Republic (GDR), or East Germany.
 West Germany is a democratic republic.
 East Germany is a communist country aligned with the Soviet Union.

 1949-1961 - More than two million East Germans escape to the West.
-Foreign citizens, West Germans, West Berliners and Allied military personnel are allowed to enter East Berlin, but East Berliners need a special pass to leave.
+Foreign citizens, West Germans, West Berliners and Allied military personnel are permitted to enter East Berlin, but East Berliners need a special pass to leave.

 August 12, 1961 - East German Communist Party leader Walter Ulbricht signs the order for a barricade separating East and West Berlin.

-August 13, 1961 - East German security forces chief Erich Honecker orders police and troops to erect a barbed wire fence.
+August 13, 1961 - East German security forces chief Erich Honecker orders police and troops to erect a barbed wire fence and began construction of concrete barricades.

-August 18, 1961 - US Vice President Lyndon B. Johnson and General Lucius D. Clay fly to Berlin as a show of US support for West Germany.
+August 18, 1961 - US Vice President Lyndon B. Johnson and retired General Lucius Clay fly to Berlin as a show of US support for West Germany.

 August 21, 1961 - Approximately 1,500 US troops arrive in West Berlin.